giliyablo/CI_CD_Pio_Gili/README.md

 Continuous Delivery (CD): Involves automated delivery of the application to a staging environment, ready for manual deployment to production after approval.
 Continuous Deployment (CD): Involves fully automated deployment of the application directly to production, typically used when high levels of confidence and stability exist.

+Unit Tests: Focuses on unit or integration tests, likely using a lightweight image with testing frameworks.
+E2E Tests: Focuses on simulating user interactions and testing the entire application flow with a production-like image.

 Diagram:
 ```
 +-------------------+         +-------------------+         +-----------------------+         +--------------------+